 Pregnancy.
 It isn’t known if Januvia is safe for use during pregnancy.
 The drug’s use during pregnancy hasn’t been studied in humans.
 Januvia didn’t cause problems when given to pregnant females in animal studies.
 But animal studies don’t always predict what will happen in people.
 If you’re pregnant or planning to become pregnant, make sure to talk with your doctor before starting Januvia treatment.

 Breastfeeding.
 It isn’t known whether Januvia is safe to take while breastfeeding, or whether the drug passes into human breast milk.
-In animal studies, the drug was shown to pass into breast milk, but it didn’t cause harm to any breastfed offspring.
-But animal studies don’t always predict what will happen in people.
+In animal studies, the drug was shown to pass into the milk of lactating animals, but it didn’t cause harm to offspring.
+However, animal studies don’t always predict what will happen in people.
 Talk with your doctor about feeding options for your child while taking Januvia.

 Januvia doesn’t usually cause side effects.
 When they do occur, they’re usually mild.
 Most mild side effects of the drug go away with time and don’t require medical attention.

 In rare cases, Januvia may cause serious side effects.
 You should talk with your doctor if you have symptoms of:

 - pancreatitis (inflammation in your pancreas)